Pemexgate: 2000 presidential election

 The 2000 Presidential Election in Mexico marked the end of PRI’s reign of power in the Mexican government.
 Until then, the PRI had ruled the Mexican government since 1929, and had built a national political system with the belief that they will always rule.
 The election was a politically significant moment in history due to the victory of Vicente Fox from the National Action Party (PAN) and since it marked the independence of the congress from the PRI.

 Fox's victory was unexpected due to the PRI's reign, but not entirely unprecedented.
 In the midst of efforts to make Mexico a truly democratic nation, citizens projected the need for change in the government through their votes.
 Analysis of the voting results show that 28% of voters chose the PRI for the candidate, but 50% for the party, whereas 52% chose the PAN for the candidate and 35% for the party.
 Comparing between candidates, an overwhelming 66% of voters who voted for Fox said that they cast their ballots for change in the nation, whereas Labastida received 15% and Cuauhtémoc Cárdenas of the PRD received 18%.
 Supporters of PAN and many university graduates cast their ballots for Fox based on their belief that a true democracy should elect leaders, which Fox perfectly represented through the change he would bring to the nation in the democratic context.

 In order to promote their candidate Francisco Labastida, the PRI used its network throughout the nation.
-Most notably, the director or Pemex, Rogelio Montemayor Seguy, allegedly transferred $127 million to Labastida and other campaigns by the PRI.
+Most notably, the director of Pemex, Rogelio Montemayor Seguy, allegedly transferred $127 million to Labastida and other campaigns by the PRI.
 Despite the efforts, the election results gave Fox 42.5% of the votes, 36.1% for Labastida.